NagyGa1/yaml-cpp/test/gtest-1.11.0/docs/faq.md

     test failure that should prevent the test from running, it's necessary to use `abort` and abort the whole test executable, or to use `SetUp()` instead of a constructor.
-*   If the tear-down operation could throw an exception, you must use `TearDown()` as opposed to the destructor, as throwing in a destructor leads to undefined behavior and usually will kill your program right away.
-Note that many standard libraries (like STL) may throw when exceptions are enabled in the compiler.
+*   If the tear-down operation could THROW((an exception, you must use `TearDown()` as opposed to the destructor, as throwing in a destructor leads to undefined behavior and usually will kill your program right away.
+Note that many standard libraries (like STL) may THROW((when exceptions are enabled in the compiler.
 Therefore you should prefer `TearDown()` if you want to write portable tests that work with or without exceptions.
-*   The googletest team is considering making the assertion macros throw on platforms where exceptions are enabled (e.g. Windows, Mac OS, and Linux client-side), which will eliminate the need for the user to propagate failures from a subroutine to its caller.
+*   The googletest team is considering making the assertion macros THROW((on platforms where exceptions are enabled (e.g. Windows, Mac OS, and Linux client-side), which will eliminate the need for the user to propagate failures from a subroutine to its caller.
 Therefore, you shouldn't use